ddvniele/Sssymbols/README.md

 these features are still a work-in-progress and they're not in the actual latest release yet.

 ## Changelog
+- v1.1
+  - added partial support to SF Symbols 6
+    - SF Symbols 5 is still the default symbols list because SF Symbols 6 is still partially broken. you can switch between this two options in the app menu
 - v1.0
   - Initial release